 Attorney Kyle R. Wright and his legal team at Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA have extensive experience with these types of claims.
 We have helped countless people receive the money they need to pay their bills and move forward with life after an injury.
 Call us today at 419-625-7770 or use our online contact form to reach out and schedule a consultation on your case.

-We’ll Conduct a Thorough Investigation
+Our Personal Injury Lawyers Conduct a Thorough Investigation

 You need to find out what happened.
 What caused the accident at the amusement park?
 Did a ride part break, or was it not put together correctly?
 Finding the answers to these questions can be difficult.
 An experienced attorney can conduct a thorough investigation into what happened in your case.